danobot/entity-controller/README.md

   delay: 300
 ```

 **Note:** Using state entities can have unexpected consequences.
 For example, if you state entities do not overlap with control entities then your control entities will never turn off.
-Use this advanced feature at your own risk.
-If you have problems, make your state entities the same as your control entities
+This is the culprit of _advanced configurations_, use at your own risk.
+If you have problems, make your state entities the same as your control entities, and stick to state entities with a clear state (such as lights, media players etc.)

 ### Customising State Strings
 The following code extract shows the default state strings that were made to represent the `on` and `off` states.
 These defaults can be overwritten for all entity types using the configuration keys `state_strings_on` and `state_strings_off`.
 For more granular control, use the entity specific configuration keys shown in the code extract below.